NEW! Award 109: 1959 Ford Ranch Wagon Sport Edition – SOLD!

 (To stop the slideshow and expand the pictures, click on the current photograph below)

 Two-door wagons remained popular in the 1950s for consumers who tended to need room for their stuff rather than children.
 In response to Chevrolet’s stylish Nomad wagon launched in 1955, Ford’s response was the one-year-only 1957 Del Rio Two-Door wagon.
 Slow sales of that model combined with Chevrolet’s wagon model consolidation for 1958 motivated Ford to offer the two-door Ranch Wagon Sport for the 1959 model year.
-This restored 1959 Ford Ranch wagon currently listed here on Craigslist in Phoenix, Arizona, received a comprehensive frame-up restoration that touched every cosmetic and mechanical aspect.
+This restored 1959 Ford Ranch wagon, originally listed in October 2022 on Craigslist in Phoenix, Arizona, received a comprehensive frame-up restoration that touched every cosmetic and mechanical aspect.
 The seller reports, “it’s as new again.”
-The seller also describes their wagon as featuring a correct 292 cubic inch Y-Block; we assume that means the powertrain is not numbers-matching, but you’ll need to confirm that with the seller.
+The seller also describes their wagon as featuring a correct 292 cubic inch Y-Block; we assume the powertrain is not numbers-matching, but you’ll need to confirm that with the seller.

 Currently offered for $53,300, Classic.com, the analytics and search engine for the collector car market, confirms the ask would be a new record for similar 1959 model Ranch Wagons based on the five-year rolling average of this guide’s summary.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the wagon featured here: